Main Navigation - Mobile

 Students who have an Individual Education Program (IEP) or Section 504 Plan may have modified attendance expectations, incentives, recognitions and interventions.
 Such modifications must be part of the written plan or program in order to supersede the general attendance expectations for students of a similar age and grade.

 IV.
-EXCUSED ABSENCES
+EXCUSED REASONS FOR ABSENCES OR TARDINESS

 Medical or Mental Health Needs.
 An absence due to illness or a medical or mental health need may be excused by the following means: